-Prior to any ice station, a safety briefing is suggested to occur with the ship leadership, chief scientist and two to three scientists leading the ice work.
+Prior to any ice station, a safety briefing should occur.
+The ship leadership, chief scientist and the scientists leading the ice work should be involved.
 The briefing should:

-- Discuss the activities at the station, the needed time and safety precautions. - Include a risk evaluation (e.g. wind, temperature, ice conditions, visibility (e.g. fog), swell, bears). - Outline, when and how many people will be on the ice, and how long breaks will be with instrumentation on the ice and no people on the ice. - Clarify communication on the ice/with the bridge (VHF channel, clear communication who is on/off the ice).
+- Discuss the activities at the station, time needed, distance to the ship and safety precautions. - Include a risk evaluation (e.g. wind, temperature, ice conditions, visibility (e.g. fog), swell, polar bears and evacuation plan. - Outline when and how many people will be on the ice, and duration of breaks with instrumentation but no people on the ice. - Clarify communication on the ice and with the bridge (VHF channel, reporting of who is on/off the ice). - During the polar night, take special precautions (according to weather and temperature, visibility, polar bear, etc) - Agree upon a ship signal for immediate evacuation of the ice-floe (e.g. blowing three times the ship's horn).

-For safety reasons signals from the ship should be agreed upon (e.g. three times the ship's horn blowing) which will lead to immediate evacuation of the ice floe by scientists.